thegworld/gtx-browser/docs/process/merge_request.md

 ## Introduction

-Chromium is a main-first development team; generally, all code should land on main then roll out to stable users only after the milestone containing the code is branched, stabilized and shipped to the stable channel (to learn more about the release cycle, click
+GTx Browser is a main-first development team; generally, all code should land on main then roll out to stable users only after the milestone containing the code is branched, stabilized and shipped to the stable channel (to learn more about the release cycle, click